 - Pivot to a mindset of prioritizing workforce needs and aligning use of reduced funding to those priorities.

-- With BtB, the acquisition workforce will receive the training they need, in relevant time, for their job.
+- Ensure the acquisition workforce receives the training they need, in relevant time, for their job.

-- Supervisors will tailor plan training for their acquisition personnel to meet real needs of their mission, and they will spend more time “doing” and getting job experience.
+- Supervisors tailor plan training for their acquisition personnel to meet real needs of their mission, and spend more time “doing” and getting job experience.

 Below is the proposed disposition of the current 14 acquisition career fields under the BtB construct.

 - Defense Acquisition Workforce Improvement Act (DAWIA) Certification Transition Provisions

 - DUSD(A&S) Article: Back- to-Basics for the Defense Acquisition Workforce, Oct.
 1, 2020

 - DUSD(A&S) Article: DAU Reform – The Intersection with BtB, Nov.
 16, 2020